Renewing your licence

 - War Pensioners’ Mobility Supplement.

-If you’re not receiving any of these benefits but have mobility problems, you can call our Helpline on 0800 319 6789 for a benefits check, or use our online benefits calculator to get an idea of what you may be entitled to.
+If you’re not receiving any of these benefits but have mobility problems, you can call our Helpline on 0800 319 6789 for a benefits check, or use our online benefits calculator to get an idea of what you may qualify for.

 Our factsheet Extra help with essential costs if you’re on a low income has more information on grants you could get to help pay for car adaptations.